 Registration Pass Times are determined based on several different criteria, including overall unit standing, participation in athletics, honors programs, the DSP program, etc. The history department has no control over determining your registration pass time, and cannot change it.
 You can always view your pass time by logging into GOLD, and clicking the “Registration” tab in the yellow bar at the top of the screen.
 Make sure to select the correct quarter from the drop-down menu on the left side of the screen.
 You will only be able to alter your class schedule during your designated pass time, even if you have an approval code for a course.

 Once a course becomes full, the history department will enable the waitlist.
 The organization of waitlists is at the discretion of each individual instructor, so be sure to check the waitlist rules/notes on GOLD when adding yourself to it.
 Some waitlists will add students on a first-come first-served basis, and others may be organized to prioritize seniors or history department majors.
 If you have a compelling reason to be added to a course you are waitlisting (i.e. you are a senior in your last quarter and need the class to graduate), be sure to include a note to the professor in GOLD when you add yourself to the waitlist.

-For more in-depth information on how waitlists function, click HERE.
+For more in-depth information on how waitlists function, including instructions on how to add yourself to course waitlists during your first pass time, click HERE.

 Approval codes for history courses are managed and distributed by the Professor or TA leading the course.
 Only in very rare circumstances will the history department advisor issue any add codes (mainly for independent study courses), so do not reach out to the advisor asking for an approval code.
 If you are sent an approval code by your Professor or TA, you will utilize the code in GOLD to enroll in their course.
 Note that an approval code is different from an enrollment code, so make sure you are typing your code into the correct box to add the course.